 Since a court decision in 2000, only an attorney licensed to practice law in Delaware may conduct a closing related to the sale or refinancing of real property in the state.
-Following on the court decision, Delaware's Governor Carney issued an executive order authorizing attorneys to conduct video-conference notarizations in 2020.
+Delaware's Governor Carney issued an executive order authorizing attorneys to conduct video-conference notarizations in 2020.

 The new RON law in Delaware outlines certain conditions for remote online notarizations to take place, which include:

 Before performing their first remote online notarization, a notary public must register with the Delaware Secretary of State and identify the technologies the notary public intends to use.

 The notary public must verify the identity of the remote individual from personal knowledge, a witness, or by providing a driver’s license or other government identification which contains either a signature or a photograph.
 A notary may require an individual to provide additional information or identification credentials necessary to identify the individual.

 The notary stamp must include the notary public’s name, the words “State of Delaware,” the commission expiration date, and other information required by the Delaware Secretary of State.
 The stamp must be able to be copied together with the record to which it is affixed or attached or with which it is logically associated.

 The technology provider must retain the visual and audio recording for at least ten years after the recording is made.
 The notary must maintain a journal of all notarizations performed and retain the journal for ten years.
 The format of the journal may take either a paper or electronic format.
 Stavvy makes it easy to meet these requirements by providing both digital journal and video retention services for all notarization performed on the platform.